Picture Machine Learning Tool, made with Flutter

 - Optionally indicate an annotation text.
 Ideal for supervised learning.

-To make things easier, the URL and annotation are saved in preferences so that the user does not have to enter them again each time the app is used.
+To make things easier, the URL and annotation are saved in preferences in order to do not enter them again whenever the app is used.

-If there is any doubt, just click on the icon of the help appbar and it will show information about the app and how it is used.
+If there is any doubt, just click on the icon of the help appbar and information about the app and how to use will be shown.
 There is also reference to the repository in GitHub where an example of a backend in NodeJS is included that saves the image.

-In spite of the little time that Flutter takes between us, there are already a multitude of packages and libraries available that make the code to be implemented ridiculous.
+In spite of the little time that Flutter is with us, there are already a multitude of packages and libraries available that make the code to be ridiculous implemented.

 In this case we have used the following: